Gottfried Schädlich: Biography

-After graduating from the Fürstenschule Grimma, Schädlich worked for the Reich Labor Service in Emsland for a few months until September 1937.
+After graduating from the Fürstenschule Grimma, Schädlich worked for the Reich Labour Service in Emsland for a few months until September 1937.
 In the same year in October, he joined the army of the Wehrmacht as a rifleman.
 Early in World War II, he was initially assigned as a platoon leader and adjutant in the 1st Battalion of the 514th Grenadier Regiment of the 294th Infantry Division.
 In late fall 1942, as a Oberleutnant, he commanded a rifle company and a German-Romanian combat group.
 Later in the war, Schädlich was as a Hauptmann and Major commander of the 1st Battalion of the 514th Grenadier Regiment and was awarded the German Cross in gold on January 13, 1944, and the Knight's Cross of the Iron Cross on July 9, 1944.
 Shortly thereafter, in August 1944, the 294th Infantry Division was destroyed near Kishinev during the Red Army's second Jassy–Kishinev offensive.
 From September 1944 to December 1949 he was a Soviet prisoner of war in the camps of Gryazovets, Cherepovets, and Mikhailovo.
 There he worked as a logger, lumberjack, mower and carpenter.

 After his return to the Germany, he first worked as a customs officer in Aachen.
 In 1956 he joined the newly founded Bundeswehr as a Major.
 There he first worked as a lecture hall leader and head of inspection at the Kampfftruppenschule II in Munster and the Heeresoffizierschule I in Hanover.
 In 1963 he was promoted to Oberstleutnant and in 1965, until he retired in 1973, he was assigned to the Heeresamt in Cologne as head of the group Divisionsvorschriften.

 Schädlich published over 30 books, under his birth name a few military books and under his pseudonym "Fried Noxius" numerous books for children.